ralacerda/website/content/blog/en/batch-effects-vue.md

 })
 ```

-Now we'll have a log for each time the state is modified.
+Now we'll have a log for each time the state is mutated.
 Of course, **great** care is needed, synchronous effects can cause performance issues and infinite loops if not used correctly.

 ## Conclusion

-Except in cases where you need to access or modify the DOM, you rarely need to worry
+Except in cases where you need to access or mutate the DOM, you rarely need to worry
 about the order of effects or when these changes will happen.
 Vue has many
 abstractions and optimizations, and it's important not to try to optimize before you actually have a problem.